Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Extensions and a Sketch of a Derivation with the Replica Method

 Next, define a function

 where $\alpha = \M / \N$, $\nu > 0$ and the expectation of the $\ln$-term is w.r.t.\ the asymptotic eigenvalue distribution $F_{\vm{A}\vm{A}^{\trans}}(x)$.
 Then

 where the exponential term involving function $H$ arises from the expectation of \eqref{eq:Z_replicated_1} w.r.t.\ noise $\vm{w}$ and sensing matrix $\vm{A}$ given $\{\vm{x}^{a}\}$ and $\vm{Q}$.
-The relevant matrix integral is proved in Appendix~\ref{sec:Ffunc_rotational}.
-In the limit of vanishing temperature and increasing system size $\beta,\N\to\infty$, saddle point method may be employed to assess the integrals over $\vm{Q}$ and $\Qmathat$.
+The relevant matrix integral is proved in Appendix~\ref{sec:Ffunc_rotational} and more details can be found in the derivations following Lemma~\ref{lemma:Ffunc_Tortho} in Appendix~\ref{sec:Tortho_replica}.
+In the limit of vanishing temperature and increasing system size $\beta,\N\to\infty$, saddle point method \footnote{For more information, see for example \cite[Ch.~6]{Orszag-Bender-1978} and \cite[Ch.~12.7]{Arfken-Weber-Harris-2013}, or for a gentle introduction \cite{Goutis-Casella-1999}.
+Note that in our case when $\beta,N\to\infty$, the correction terms in front of the exponentials after saddle point approximation vanish due to the logarithm and division by $\beta N$ in \eqref{eq:freeE_replica_extended}.
+With some abuse of notation, we have simply omitted them in the paper to avoid unnecessary distractions.} may be employed to assess the integrals over $\vm{Q}$ and $\Qmathat$.
 Taking also the partial derivative w.r.t.\ $\NR$ and then letting $\NR\to 0$ provides

 where we defined a scalar function